livingdocsIO/documentation/reference-docs/common-designs/component_config.md

 ### `doc-image` directive

-`ratios`: allows you to define pre-defined image ratios for an image.
+`imageRatios`: allows you to define available image ratios for an image.
 The cropping mask in the Livingdocs editor will show those ratios when cropping the image of the respective component.
+`allowOriginalRatio`: if set to false the image will be cropped to the first `imageRatio` in the `imageRatios` array.

 Example:
 ```html